DavidSJr/Appium_Java_AndroidStudio/index.md

 ## About
 Thank you for visiting my website.
-I've been a manual tester in software for 6 years.
+I've been a manual tester in software for over 5 years.
 Below, you will see some scripts I've worked on using Appium.
 The languages used are Java and XPath.
 I run these Test Cases on APIDemos-debug.apk.

 ### Markdown